 The Center for Intercultural Engagement and Student Success sponsors two funding opportunities.
-They are the Center for Intercultural Engagement and Student Success Book Fund and the Sonya Lund International Student Emergency Fund.
+They are the CIES Book Fund (Diversity Center Book Fund) and the Sonya Lund International Student Emergency Fund.

 What does this have to do with you?
 As you read this, if you feel called to assist with these efforts, know that your gifts and pledges will be greatly appreciated.